palewire/first-visual-story/readthedocs/index.rst

 - Add axis labels
 - Change the colors of the bars
-- Change the fonts to match our page
 - Give the charts titles
 - Display the two charts alongside one another